jbock-java/simple-component/README.md

 There is no `@Module`, but there is still `@Provides`.
 The provides methods must be static and live directly in the component.

+There is no `@Binds`, use a "static method binding" instead.

+There is no need for `@BindsInstance`, because any parameter of a `@Component.Factory` method is treated the same way.

 ### Do more with less

 * Works with both `javax.inject.Inject` or `jakarta.inject.Inject`.